MohanBikka/Data-Analyst-K-Mohan/README.md

-AWS Glue DataBrew was used for profiling the dataset to understand its structure and quality.
+AWS Glue DataBrew was used to profile the dataset and understand its structure and quality.

 Initial analysis showed 470 rows and 1 column, indicating a formatting issue that required column separation.